 Nearly all of us are social learners, and we learn best through interaction with other students.
 This the weakest area of most online courses, especially historically.
 Over the past decade, student-centered instructors have tried and researched many ways to better engage students with each other that go beyond the standard forum post and reply.

 A closely related issue is that of self-paced learning.
 A self-paced courses implies that students are not expected to be studying the same topic at the same time.
-In contrast, a course in which student progress as a group allows students to collaboratively work on the same topic at the same time.
+In contrast, a course in which students progress as a group allows students to collaboratively work on the same topic at the same time.
 Most serious academic courses follow the group-cohesion model to both maximize student-to-student interaction as well as to support student-to-instructor interaction in which an instructor can interact with the class as a group rather than as individuals each working on a different topic.

 How Are Students Assessed?

 - simple factual responses can be auto-graded by LMS quiz module

 - how do you assess skills (as opposed to knowledge)?

 - how do you assess understanding? ... can students creatively apply knowledge?

 - how about papers? (lengthy & complex)

 Managing Student Concerns